mabrobotics/mdtool/README.md

 `make` alone is for development, when `make install` is for release - it copies the files to `package/` directory, for easy .deb package creation.

 ## Cross compilation
-The tool can be build using native compilers (as above) or using arm32/arm64 compilers ( for usage with embedded computers, mainly Raspbbery Pi).
+The tool can be build using native compilers (as above) or using arm32/arm64 compilers (for usage with SBCs, mainly Raspbbery Pi).
 ### Dependencies
 for any cross-compilation
 ```